Forced Turnover:

 • Pressing can force the attacking team into tight positions, which may increase the likelihood of an eventual turnover in the next few seconds or actions.

-Response Variable: A forced turnover within 5s of pressing initiation.
+A press is effective when there’s a forced turnover within 5s of pressing initiation.

 Features: 31 features were extracted and used for training our model: